rawveg/reddit-trends-dashboard/README.md

 ## 📄 License

 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+See [LICENSE](LICENSE)

 ### What this means: